KHUSRAU I (531 - 579)

 Typical farmland in southern Mesopotamia

 Many sources agree that the rebellion was suppressed by Khusrau with the utmost severity.
 Various accounts allege that 80,000 (or 100,000 or 150,000) were killed in a single day in just one area.
 But at least some of the peasants got what they wanted: Khusrau (according to al-Tabari) distributed the property of the Mazdakite leaders among the poor.
 But the Mazdakite movement wasn't destroyed - it simply went underground, and resurfaced during the early Islamic period - their doctrines were often linked by contemporary writers with those of the Shi'a.
 The power of the nobles, which had been affected by Mazdak was not fully restored.
-From the time of Khusrau I a new middle class of dehgans, small landowners, and, vitally, tax-collectors, became more important - and they were now allowed to be part of the élite Savaran cavalry.
+From the time of Khusrau I a new middle class of dehgans, small landowners, and, vitally, tax-collectors, became more important - and they were now allowed to enlist in the diminishingly élite Savaran cavalry.

 Khusrau had defensive walls built to keep out undesirable visitors to Eranshahr: in the northeast against the Hephthalites, in the Caucasus, and in the southwest, where Arab pressure was beginning to be felt.

 At the same time, separate military commands were created for the "four quarters" of the country: Mesopotamia, the Caucasus, Central Asia and the Persian Gulf, each with a general (spahbad) in charge.